rrmartin-rnds/chf-mortality-risk-visualization/README.md

 Interactive visualization of clinical risk-factor combinations associated with mortality in congestive heart failure patients.

 <img width="932" height="427" alt="image" src="https://github.com/user-attachments/assets/d9669187-116f-4934-b444-576b8f3a026e" />
+**Note:** GitHub displays static outputs only.
+To use the interactive dashboard, open the notebook in Google Colab or Jupyter Notebook and run all cells using the provided dataset.

 ## Project Overview